CydiaRepoArchiver/jst9n.github.io/Anyone But LICENSE.md

 EXCEPTIONS

 Stefan Esser (i0n1c, that one angry german guy, etc.) may not make use of or redistrubute this program or any of its derivatives.

+ItzGeb (that one young salty teenager, etc) may not make use of or redistrubute this program or any of its derivatives.

+PythonSn0w (that one young despressed teenager, etc) may not make use of or redistrubute this program or any of its derivatives.